boostchicken/lol/README.md

 ### Development
 Use the provided devcontainer locally or in codespaces, there is a Makefile to build binaries, also the UI has a proxy config standard in Node

+If you want to contribute but lack hardware for dev, I will add you to the repo and cover your codespaces cost.
+Open an Issue if neeeded.

 ### Config Mounting example
 * No longer needed unless you want to change the port, just boot the image and use the UI